Pre-existing diabetes and pregnancyPregnancy - diabetes; Diabetes and pregnancy care; Pregnancy with diabetes

 - You have nausea and vomiting that won't go away

 It's normal to feel stressed or down about being pregnant and having diabetes.
 But, if these emotions are overwhelming you, call your provider.
 Your health care team is there to help you.

 Centers for Disease Control and Prevention website.
-Type 1 or Type 2 Diabetes and Pregnancy. www.cdc.gov/pregnancy/diabetes-types.html.
-Updated June 1, 2018.
-Accessed October 1, 2018.
+Type 1 or type 2 diabetes and pregnancy. www.cdc.gov/pregnancy/diabetes-types.html.
+Updated July 6, 2021.
+Accessed July 14, 2020.